Duke BSE and MEM: 4+1

 - Spring of Senior Year for admission in Fall of 5th year

 Note that no matter when you apply, you'll remain an undergraduate for four years before becoming an MEM program student in the fifth year.
-That means that you should select your application term based on when you'd like to take MEM (EGRMGMT) courses you plan to transfer, not on when you'll actually join the MEM program in your 5th year.
+That means that you should select your application term based on when you'll actually join the program after graduation, not when you'd like to take MEM (EGRMGMT) courses you plan to transfer.
+For that reason, the application will choose summer term 1 for the year of your BSE graduation, but your application will be considered and a decision will be posted in the admission timeline you seek.

-Example: You must be admitted before you take the EGRMGMT classes, so apply for the term in which you’d like to take them.
-For example, if you want to take EGRMGMT classes in Spring, you'd apply for Spring admission to hear back by December 1 of your senior year.
+Example: You must be admitted before you take the EGRMGMT classes, so apply using the deadlines for the term in which you’d like to take them.
+For example, if you want to take EGRMGMT classes in Spring, you'd apply using Spring admission deadlines to hear back by December 1 of your senior year, but your admission term would be Summer Term 1 of your BSE graduation year.

-Though admitted to the MEM program while undergraduates, 4+1 students remain an undergraduate for four years before becoming an MEM student in the fifth year.
+- 4+1 students admitted to the MEM program while undergraduates remain an undergraduate for four years before becoming an MEM student in the fifth year.
 Typically, matriculation occurs in summer term 1 after the spring semester of the senior year, and students will complete the internship requirement within 1 year of matriculation.
 Students will be charged as undergraduates for the first four years and as MEM students for the fifth year.

-In order to complete the program in only one additional year, a 4+1 must complete the required internship the summer between the undergraduate degree and the start of the MEM program.
+- In order to complete the program in only one additional year after being admitted as an undergraduate, a 4+1 must complete the required internship the summer between the undergraduate degree and the start of the MEM program.
+International 4+1 students may use Curricular Practical Training (CPT) for the summer internship, as it's a required component of the degree.
+Alumni who are admitted may usually use work experience in lieu of the internship.

 Contact the MEM Office for more information.